sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 When you have `[{ a: 'a1', b: 'b1' }, { a: 'a2', b: 'b2' }]` and you want `{ a: ['a1', 'a2'], b: ['b1', 'b2'] }`.

 The same way you can reduce an array to a value, you can do it to an object as well.
-First let's define the type we expect at the end:
+First, let's define the type we expect at the end:

 ```ts
 export type SortedCreatures = { deadly: SeaCreature[], safe: SeaCreature[] };